1728 Software Systems'

 RATE = 10 per cent.

-Our answer shows that one deposit of $13,719.21 at 10 per cent interest at age 20, allows you to be a millionaire at age 65.
+Our answer shows that one deposit of $13,719.21 at 10 per cent annual interest at age 20, allows you to be a millionaire at age 65.

 This shows you the incredible earning power of compound interest.
 It gives you something to think about doesn't it?